JordanMicahBennett/live_ai_object-detection-on-tiny-jetson-neural-nano-computer/README.md

 6. Another reaosn why the kit failed to work first, was due to a "canberry error".
 A quick "sudo-apt get install libcanberra-gtk-module" fixed that error.

-7. After doing the above, [the ai kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking) with the ability to detect objects in camera stream.
+7. After doing the above, [the ai kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking) with the ability to detect objects in camera stream, as I captured in the clip below: